zaphosting/docs/docs/contribution-submission.md

 We highly suggest that you also read the **Testing build locally** section, as you can pair this section with testing locally to create an optimal workflow where changes are updated on your local build on-the-go which is proven to be very useful.
 :::

 Once you are finished with the changes to your new guide, the last step of the entire process is to push a commit to your fork repository and submit a Pull Request.
-You can create a commit through the GitHub Desktop by adding an appropriate title and descrption and pushing via the top button.
+You can create a commit through the GitHub Desktop by adding an appropriate title and description and pushing via the top button.
 Likewise, you can do this directly through Visual Studio Code if you prefer.
 You may now head over to the **Submit Content** section to create a Pull Request to submit the content to the main documentation repository.

 ### Editing via GitHub website
 The easiest and recommended way to **edit existing content** is doing so through the GitHub website.
 In this section, we will show you how to edit existing guides through the GitHub website.